cea-hpc/modules/doc/source/module.rst

  *delimiter*, separated list.
 See :mfcmd:`append-path` in the :ref:`modulefile(4)` man page for further explanation.

+ When :subcmd:`append-path` is called as a module sub-command, the reference counter variable, which denotes the number of times *value* has been added to environment *variable*, is not updated unless if the ``--duplicates`` option is set.

  .. only:: html

     .. versionadded:: 4.1

+    .. versionchanged:: 5.0
+       Reference counter environment variable is not updated anymore unless if the ``--duplicates`` option is set

 .. subcmd:: apropos [-a] [-j] string